nix-community/nixago/README.md

     </a>
 </p>

-> The central source of truth for your development tools

-Are you tired of having multiple configuration files for your development tools littering the root of your repositories?
-Nixago aims to allow your local `flake.nix` to act as the central source of truth for configuring your development tools.
-You can declare the configuration for all of your development tools in your flake file and Nixago will do the work of generating and maintaining the configuration files for you.
+> Generate configuration files using [Nix][1].

+Ready to dynamically generate configuration files in your flake-based setup?
+Nixago is a flake library for easily generating configuration files using Nix expressions as the data source.
+It provides a rich [plugin system][2] for quickly generating configuration files for common development tools but can also be easily [customized][3] to fit any scenario.

 ## Features

 - Specify configuration data using native [Nix][1] syntax
-- Validate configuration data using the language features from [Cue][2]
+- Validate configuration data using the language features from [Cue][4]
-- Generate configuration files in any of the [supported formats][3]
+- Generate configuration files in any of the [supported formats][5]
 - Places all artifacts in the Nix store
-- Provides [plugins][4] for generating several types of configuration files
+- Provides [plugins][2] for generating several types of configuration files

 ## Usage

-See the [quick start][5] for how to get started.
+See the [quick start][6] for how to get started.

 ## Testing